cloneofsimo/paint-with-words-sd/README.md

 # Extension for [AUTOMATIC1111(A1111) stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

-This is extension comebines Control Net and Paint with Word to provide additional PwW control to ControlNet.
+This extension comebines Control Net and Paint with Word to provide additional PwW control to ControlNet.

 The demo is shown below.